opengisch/QgisModelBaker/docs/user_guide/import_workflow.md

 Here you can use the QGIS Expression Dialog to edit the default value expression for the `t_ili_tid` field of each layer.

 If you need a counter in the expressions, you can use the `t_id` field, that has a schema-wide sequence counting up.
-This sequence can be reset as well by the user, but be carefull not to set it lower than already existing `t_id`s in your project.
+This sequence can be reset as well by the user, but be careful not to set it lower than already existing `t_id`s in your project.

 This settings can be made on an existing QGIS Project as well.
 Find the [TID (OID) Manager](../../background_info/oid_tid_generator/#tid_(oid)_manager) via the *Database > Model Baker* menu.